EyasuTeshome/shifttracker/job-search/how-to-select-a-job-that-is-a-good-fit-for-you.md

 *Check out this FAQ if you need a refresher on [Google Doc submission best practices](https://microverse.zendesk.com/hc/en-us/articles/360063156813)*

+1. Make sure you have read through the link above called "_Pointers to consider when finding a good fitting job_".
-1. Open your copy of the template below and complete all sections.
+2. Open your copy of the template below and complete all sections.

-**Exercise template to copy:** [Selecting a good fitting job to apply to](https://docs.google.com/document/d/1mHSId0Eqr7E8yPJDQ82KzhkgJaGaiND8E28R6nXa2KQ/edit?usp=sharing)
+**Exercise template to copy:** [Selecting a good fitting job to apply to](https://docs.google.com/document/d/1mHSId0Eqr7E8yPJDQ82KzhkgJaGaiND8E28R6nXa2KQ/edit?usp=sharing).

 ### Submit your exercise